-IEHP covers behavioral health treatment (BHT) services for members under 21 years of age through the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit.
-BHT includes services and treatment programs, such as applied behavior analysis and evidence-based behavior intervention programs that develop or restore, to the maximum extent practicable, the functioning of an individual under 21 years old.
+IEHP covers behavioral health treatment (BHT) services for members under 21 years old through the EPSDT benefit.
+BHT includes services and treatment programs such as applied behavior analysis and evidence-based behavior intervention programs that develop or restore, to the maximum extent practicable, the functioning of a person under 21 years old.

-BHT services teach skills using behavioral observation and reinforcement, or through prompting to teach each step of a targeted behavior.
-BHT services are based on reliable evidence and are not experimental.
-Examples of BHT services include behavioral interventions, cognitive behavioral intervention packages, comprehensive behavioral treatment and applied behavioral analysis.
+BHT services teach skills using behavioral observation and reinforcement or through prompting to teach each step of a targeted behavior.
+BHT services are based on reliable evidence.
+They are not experimental.
+Examples of BHT services include behavioral interventions, cognitive behavioral intervention packages, comprehensive behavioral treatment, and applied behavioral analysis.